xdgrulez/datamesh/README.md

 In the software world, the same idea has been taken up numerous times, most notably in Eric Evan's 2003 book *Domain-Driven Design* and Sam Newman's 2015 book *Building Microservices*, but until Zhamak's Data Mesh, the software and the business world have stayed disconnected for the most part.
 Their intersection and the need for a coordinated decentralization in both worlds has rarely been discussed and taken up, and we think that Data Mesh provides a big opportunity to *re-connect the software with the business world*.

+## Audience

+The audience of this book should be primarily those in charge - the *managers and executives* who can actually drive the change necessary to implement the principles of Data Mesh in their organizations.
+They are the primary audience because for us, Data Mesh is more of an organizational concept, and less of an architectural one.

+The secondary audience is software engineers/architects who are going to be those who have do execute the necessary changes on the technical side.

 ## Outline

 This is the [outline](outline.md).